CowerDawn/w1dShell/README.md

 # w1dShell
-w1dShell - simplifies working with bash and adds new commands for it.
-It is a shell for Unix-like systems.
+w1dShell - this is a shell for employees of large companies, designed for easy work with a PC and for limiting user rights.